mnowotnik/pdfocr-redux/README.md

 A convenience script that implements a pipeline for creating a searchable pdf file.
 The pipeline involves three parts:
-  -pdf splitting and conversion to images
+  - pdf splitting and conversion to images
-  -character recognition
+  - character recognition
-  -merging into the final pdf
+  - merging into the final pdf

 Each step can be performed separately of others.
 You can split pdf, preprocess images (e.g. with ImageMagick) and then perform ocr and merging.